abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 imperceptible, and we can have all sorts of incorrect assumptions about it.

-"*Aniccā* *vatta* *saṇkhāra*"—all conditioned things, all phenomena, are impermanent—that phrase begins one of the suttas in the Dhammapada.
+"*Aniccā* *vatta* *saṇkhāra*"---all conditioned things, all phenomena, are impermanent---that phrase begins one of the suttas in the Dhammapada.
 By making an effort to bring to mind this reflection on uncertainty and change, we have an opportunity to brighten and clarify the mind with the truth of impermanence, the truth of our conditioned experience.